melvincabatuan/melvincabatuan.github.io/about.md

 ### More Information

-My current research interest is on Machine Learning in Vision.
+My current research interests focus on Machine Learning in Vision.

 ### Contact me